Transportation of Drugs No Jail Time. Probation Continued.

 Drug charges, felonies, or misdemeanors can have a lasting impact on your life.
 Jail or prison time, fines, a drug conviction on your record, and loss of your driving privilege are just some of the potential consequences you face, and they are worse if you are under the age of 21 or have prior drug convictions already.
 At Muhlenkamp & Bernsen, Attorneys at Law, we have experience in obtaining favorable dispositions in drug cases.

 As your criminal defense lawyers, we will examine the specific facts and circumstances of your drug charge case and see if suppression is likely.
 If so, we will move to suppress the evidence or use those facts to gain a favorable disposition with the prosecuting attorney based on the illegal conduct by the police.
-We will also determine if drug court is an option for your drug charge.
+Our St. Louis drug crimes lawyers will also determine if drug court is an option for your drug charge.

 Exclusive Focus on Criminal Defense